Telehandler Hire & Sales

 Rotational Telehandlers

-Rotating Telehandlers have cabs and booms that can rotate 360 degrees, while the body remains stationary.
-This allows the telescopic boom a much higher range of movement, especially in tight spaces.
-It’s time-saving too, as you can pick things up
+Rotating telehandlers are designed with cabs and booms that can rotate 360 degrees while the body remains stationary.
+This feature allows the telescopic boom to have a much higher range of movement, making it ideal for use in tight spaces.
+Additionally, the ability to rotate the cab and boom saves time since it eliminates the need for the vehicle to be maneuvered around when picking up and placing materials in different areas.

 Heavy Lift Telehandlers